marcosaccomanno/windowsdebloater/README.md

 # windowsdebloater
 A windows powershell script to automatically remove all unnecessary bloatware package using DISM (Deployment Image Servicing and Management).
-Note that some packages will not be removed as they mayor be required or useful (e.g. calculator).

 ### Disclaimer
 This script removes pre-installed packages that are not required for running windows.
 I do NOT take responsibility for what may happen to your system.